robenkleene/robenkleene.github.io/_posts/2019-04-06-jon-hicks-on-using-an-ipad-as-his-main-computer.md

 [^podcast]: Jon also appeared recently on [Episode 44 of the iPad Pros podcast](https://ipadpros.net/2019/02/07/episode-44-jon-from-hicks-design/).

 [^illustration]: Illustration should have one of the easiest times transitioning to iOS.
 The success of [Wacom Tablets](https://www.wacom.com/en-us) shows this group already likes working this way.
-The other two types of work that I think transition easily are writing and general office work (e.g., [Microsoft Office](https://en.wikipedia.org/wiki/Microsoft_Office), [iWork](https://en.wikipedia.org/wiki/IWork), and [Google Docs](https://en.wikipedia.org/wiki/Google_Docs).
+The other two types of work I think transition easily are writing and general office work (e.g., [Microsoft Office](https://en.wikipedia.org/wiki/Microsoft_Office), [iWork](https://en.wikipedia.org/wiki/IWork), and [Google Docs](https://en.wikipedia.org/wiki/Google_Docs).